Get started with a few quick questions

 The case for custom software extends beyond "it does what you want."
 The benefits are structural and compounding.

 Competitive differentiation.
 Off-the-shelf tools give your competitors the same capabilities.
 Custom software creates processes and experiences they can't replicate.
-In a market where 56% of development firms offer custom software as their primary service, the barrier to building isn't access to talent.
+In a market where 46% of development firms offer custom software as a core service, the barrier to building isn't access to talent.
 It's knowing what to build.

 Lower total cost of ownership.
 The upfront investment is higher, but long-term costs are lower.
 No per-seat license fees that scale with your headcount.
 No forced upgrades that break your workflows.
 No vendor lock-in that limits your options.
-Our data shows 70% of custom software companies charge under $100/hr, making the entry point more accessible than many assume.
+Our data shows 90% of custom software providers charge under $100/hr, making the entry point more accessible than many assume.

 Integration without workarounds.
 Custom software connects natively to your existing systems.
 The alternative (duct-taping off-the-shelf products together with middleware) creates technical debt that compounds with every new tool you add.